MattStockton/MattStockton.github.io/_posts/2026-07-30-five-lessons-from-putting-ai-into-research-teams.markdown

 tags: ["ai-adoption", "investment-research", "research-workflows", "evals", "ai-tools"]
 ---

 Last month I gave a talk to a private working group of finance professionals, a couple dozen people on the call from a mix of firms.
-The topic was getting AI into research workflows, which is part of what I've worked on over the last couple of years.
+The topic was using AI in investment research.
+I based the talk on tools I've built and conversations with teams across the industry.
 Thirteen lessons prepared for an hour, questions running throughout, and we got through seven.

 I built the talk as [a single interactive page](/standalone/ai-in-research-teams.html) instead of a slide deck, with a figure you can click through for each lesson.
 It's still up, and it's the fuller version of everything below.